dylanpalenik1/Group-1-Mist-4610-Group-Project-1-2024/README.md

 6. Lexie-anne Rodkey[@dylanpalenik1](https://github.com/dylanpalenik1)

 ## Problem Description:
+The objective of this project is to model and develop a relational database that comprehensively covers all aspects of a soccer club’s operations.
+This includes Facilities, Training Sessions, Players, Managers, Squads, Matches, Sponsors, Injuries, and Player Stats.

+The database will be populated with valid sample data to reflect real-life scenarios and will be optimized for queries that help extract insights into player performance, squad efficiency, match outcomes, facility utilization, and the financial landscape of sponsorships.

+By incorporating these entities and their relationships into the database, efficient management of club operations is ensured, encompassing tasks such as scheduling sessions, monitoring player participation, analyzing performance metrics, managing injuries, and facilitating sponsorship agreements.
+The database will serve as an informational hub for stakeholders and help the team make strategic decisions and achieve operational effectiveness within the soccer club

 ## Data Model:
 In regards to the data model best suited for our scenario of a soccer club, twelve entities are required.
 These include Facilities, Training Sessions, Training Session Attendance, Manager, Players, Squad, Squad Composition, Matches, Match Sponsor, Sponsor, Injury, and Player Stats.